Ezekiel 28 – Against Satan, King of Tyre

 i.
 “This is the sad catastrophe of such as dream of a deity.
 Of which number were Caligula, Herod, Heliogabalus, Dioclesian, and other monsters, uncircumcised vice gods, as we may, in the worst sense, best term them.”
 (Trapp)

 ii.
-“When you read Scripture, you find occasions when God judged arrogant rulers, such as Pharaoh, whom the Egyptians treated as a god (Ex.
-5:2), Nebuchadnezzar (Dan.
-4), and Herod Agrippa (Acts 12).
+“When you read Scripture, you find occasions when God judged arrogant rulers, such as Pharaoh, whom the Egyptians treated as a god (Exodus 5:2), Nebuchadnezzar (Daniel 4), and Herod Agrippa (Acts 12).
 World leaders who ignore the Lord and act as if they are gods will all be exposed and judged.”
 (Wiersbe)

 iii.
-You shall die the death of the uncircumcised: “A disgraceful death is conveyed by the phrase ‘the death of the uncircumcised’ (v.10).
+You shall die the death of the uncircumcised: “A disgraceful death is conveyed by the phrase ‘the death of the uncircumcised’ (Ezekiel 28:10).
 Phoenicians practiced circumcision; so to be slain as an uncircumcised male would be to die a barbarian’s death.”
-(Alexander0
+(Alexander)

 iv.
 “Because the king of Tyre uses language of himself that is appropriate to God alone, the king must become reacquainted with his humanity.
 There is no better teacher than death.
 Gods do not die; humans do.”
 (Vawter and Hoppe)